Christar U.S. Director

 Rev. Brian Gross

-Brian has been in vocational youth ministry for over 20 years, first in the northeast and now in Texas.
-Brian earned a ThM from Dallas Theological Seminary, where he found and cultivated his love for historical theology.
+Brian has been in vocational youth ministry for over 20 years, first in the Northeast and now in Texas.
+Brian earned a Master of Theology from Dallas Theological Seminary, where he found and cultivated his love for historical theology.

 Mr. Will Heath